There are two types of chilled beams typically used in an HVAC system. They are:

 This induction process allows the active chilled beams to provide the sensible cooling, heating and ventilation air as required.
-Classrooms, Offices, Healthcare buildings are among the well-suited applications for Active Chilled Beams.
+Classrooms, Offices, Healthcare facilities that may have moderate to high sensible heat ratios and buildings where space for mechanical equipment may be limited are among the well-suited applications for Active Chilled Beams.

-- Select the 'Induction System' variation based on the project from 'System Type' drop down.
+Select the 'Induction System' for Active chilled beams and 'Radiant System' for Passive chilled beams from the 'System Type' drop down.